 So that’s all to say that I’m a planner sometimes and a spur-of-the-moment gal sometimes and somewhere in between most of the time.
 I love to plan when I have the time but am overly-ambitious in my planning for one and don’t like to be tied down to a schedule for another so ultimately any planning I do is more for inspiration and general ideas and a gentle kick in the butt than for a plan with a capital P that I follow through to the letter.

 What about you?
-I would love to hear how all of you plan or otherwise fit art into your day.
-So please share!
+I would love to hear your kids art planner strategies… So please share!